Access Control

 In general, this modifier should only be used on external functions.
 It is okay to use it on public functions that are used as external entry points and are not called internally.
 Unless you know what you’re doing, it should never be used on internal functions.
 Failure to follow these rules can have critical security implications!
 This is because the permissions are determined by the function that entered the contract, i.e. the function at the bottom of the call stack, and not the function where the modifier is visible in the source code.

 Avoid adding this modifier to the receive() function or the fallback().
-These functions are the only execution paths where a function selector cannot be unambiguosly determined from the calldata since the selector defaults to 0x00000000 in the receive() function and similarly in the fallback() function if no calldata is provided.
+These functions are the only execution paths where a function selector cannot be unambiguously determined from the calldata since the selector defaults to 0x00000000 in the receive() function and similarly in the fallback() function if no calldata is provided.
 (See _checkCanCall).

 The receive() function will always panic whereas the fallback() may panic depending on the calldata length.